tcd93/flutter-pos/README.md

 **For web**

 1. `flutter config --enable-web`
-2. `flutter run -d chrome --web-renderer canvaskit`
+2. `flutter run -d web-server`
+3. Browse from Firefox (don't use Chrome version >= 100.x for debugging)

 **For emulator**
 1. `flutter run`